Urology of Greater Atlanta

 You should make an appointment with one of our board-certified urologists at Urology of Greater Atlanta if you have symptoms that bother you or impact your daily activities.

-How Is a Cystocele Treated?
+How is a Cystocele Treated?

 Treatment for a cystocele depends on the grade of the cystocele and may include the following:

-• Activity changes—You may be asked to avoid certain activities, such as heavy lifting or straining during bowel movements, as these could cause the cystocele to worsen.
+• Activity changes: You may be asked to avoid certain activities, such as heavy lifting or straining during bowel movements, as these could cause the cystocele to worsen.

-• Kegel exercises—Regular, daily pelvic floor muscle exercises may make them stronger.
+• Kegel exercises: Regular, daily pelvic floor muscle exercises may make them stronger.

-• Vaginal pessary—A pessary is a small device placed in the vagina to help support the bladder.
+• Vaginal pessary: A pessary is a small device placed in the vagina to help support the bladder.

-• Hormone replacement therapy—This treatment option is used to help strengthen the muscles around the vagina and bladder.
+• Hormone replacement therapy: This treatment option is used to help strengthen the muscles around the vagina and bladder.
 Before choosing this option, there are some risks to consider, so it would be best to discuss them with your healthcare provider first.

 Contact Urology of Greater Atlanta Today!

 The team of board-certified urologists at Urology of Greater Atlanta can diagnose pelvic organ prolapse and offer you personalized treatments to keep your pelvic organs in place and relieve your symptoms.
+We provide comprehensive care, including pelvic floor exercises, to strengthen the muscles and prevent future issues.

 Stockbridge, Country Club Drive